hanernlee/CodePlay_wdi_conference/ReadMe.md

 ## Key Features

-- Users can purchase tickets to the conference and will receive a confirmation email displaying their tickets with seat number.
+- Users can purchase tickets to the conference and will receive a confirmation email displaying their tickets with their respective seat numbers
 - Users can sign up to apply to be a speaker for the conference
 - Administrator can log in to see amount of tickets sold as well as approve/reject applications from users to be a speaker
+- Administrator can add future events
-- Surprise Gimmick Game when clicking on "Sad Panda" in the Sponsors section.
+- Surprise Gimmick when clicking on "Sad Panda" in the Sponsors section (users with highest panda score may win a free ticket to the conference)

 ## Links